xurxodiz/foundryvtt-gl/README.md

 Big thank you to the [Russian translation project](https://github.com/Phenomen/foundry-vtt-ru), as the setup with the different folders and gulp pipeline was shameslessly ripped off from them :)

+Tip of the hat to [FateX](https://github.com/anvil-vtt/FateX), as I took the Github workflows for releases from that project!